skystars8/skystars8/README.md

 <img width="1500" height="500" alt="zz2" src="https://github.com/user-attachments/assets/a54e3e2a-a6a4-47ff-91d2-636c3169c2dc" />
 <img width="1500" height="500" alt="1500x500" src="https://github.com/user-attachments/assets/38660946-2d28-4926-adef-7c7d33135041" />

  # I am an expert world class Rust coder because ai does all the work- i just cut and paste.

 How is being on social media all day long trying to convince others that you are good at coding working out for ya? (there is a long list of them... youtubers who make people stupider with each misleading video).
 That same type of person knocks ai and touts inferior langs.
 I do not know Rust but ai can make me profoundly awesome apps with Rust.
+Take Bashbunni as an example.
+A very nice person, but obviously spending time trying to convince others she is a good coder.
+She said on stream once that she does not care what ai can make and is not interested in ai code.
+That is literally like the year 1709 trying to knock the year 2026.
+Ai is profoundly superior to human coders, especially newer coders who are learning.

  <img width="220" height="168" alt="b" src="https://github.com/user-attachments/assets/0b2cdbc0-de5e-4fcd-8491-2addcddaf46a" />
 <img width="220" height="220" alt="d" src="https://github.com/user-attachments/assets/fa4318ad-7fd4-4a92-b486-24925bd8b8fd" />